 Our amazing athletes need the help of young people who want to change the world and create a more inclusive future.

-In 2021-22, Special Olympics British Columbia will run our third Youth Engagement Project, collaborating with young changemakers ages 16 to 29 to address the need for greater inclusion and respect for people with intellectual disabilities in communities across B.C.
+In 2021-22, Special Olympics British Columbia is running our third Youth Engagement Project, collaborating with young changemakers ages 16 to 29 to address the need for greater inclusion and respect for people with intellectual disabilities in communities across B.C.